 - Traveling to Pakistan with an expired passport is not recommended and can lead to serious consequences.

-- Passport expiration rules for traveling to Pakistan require a minimum validity of 6 months beyond the date of entry.
+- Passport expiration rules for traveling to Pakistan generally require a minimum validity of 6 months beyond the date of arrivalU.S.
+Dept. of State, updated 2025.
+(The UK also advises at least 6 months after the visa application date.)UK FCDO, accessed 2025-09-23

-- Options for renewing an expired passport for travel to Pakistan include expedited renewal services and contacting the nearest Pakistani embassy or consulate.
+- Options for renewing an expired passport for travel to Pakistan include expedited renewal services with your national passport authority and, for Pakistani citizens abroad, contacting the nearest Pakistani embassy/consulate for assistance.

-- Risks and consequences of traveling to Pakistan with an expired passport may include denial of entry, deportation, fines, and legal issues.
+- Risks and consequences of traveling to Pakistan with an expired passport may include denial of boarding, denial of entry, deportation, fines, and legal issues.

 Understanding the Passport Expiration Rules for Traveling to Pakistan